soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ![Audio unit user interface in GarageBand](/img/2023-01-03-multiplatform-audiounit/15-run-ios.png) *To open the user interface, tap the controls button on the top.*

+If everything works up to this point, do a sanity check on macOS by switching back to a macOS target platform and rerunning the extension scheme.
+Your audio unit should still show up in the host app and the user interface should be working too.

+That is it, you have successfully created a multiplatform app with an audio unit extension, all using a single codebase.

 <!-- i uploaded the final project as a reference to github, prs welcome -->